 Under the final rule, the applicant must still be either an agricultural producer or a rural small business and demonstrate that they have made satisfactory progress toward completion of previous projects before they can be considered for subsequent funding.
+However, some additional requirements have been added to the section on applicant eligibility.

-However, some of the project eligibility requirements under the current regulation were moved to the applicant eligibility requirements including the applicant having to ownownownown or be the prospective owner of the project for the useful life of the project as described in the grant agreement and also having available at the time of application satisfactory sources of revenue in an amount sufficient to provide for the operation, management, maintenance, and any debt service of the project for the useful life of the project.
-Although inferred in the current regulation, the final rule clearly states that the applicant must have the legal authority necessary to apply for and carry out the purpose of the grant.
-Financial information is still required if businesses have not been in business for 3 years.
-The Agency will make this eligibility determination on new businesses by the location of the project for the rural small business applicant.
-All applicants must also comply with the Dun and Bradstreet Data Universal Numbering System (DUNS) and System for Awards Management requirements unless exempt under 2 CFR § 25.110.
+First, several requirements found under project eligibility in the baseline program have been moved to the applicant eligibility requirements in the final rule.
+The requirements that have been moved are:

+the applicant must own or be the prospective owner of the project;

+the applicant must own or control the site for the project for the useful life of the project as described in the grant agreement;

+the applicant must have available at the time of application satisfactory sources of revenue in an amount sufficient to provide for the operation, management, maintenance, and any debt service of the project for the useful life of the project.

+Second, although inferred under the baseline program, the final rule clearly states that the applicant must have the legal authority necessary to apply for and carry out the purpose of the grant.

+Lastly, all applicants must also comply with the Dun and Bradstreet Data Universal Numbering System (DUNS) and System for Awards Management requirements unless exempt under 2 CFR § 25.110.

 Project eligibility

-Under the current interim rule, REAP projects must be forpurchase of a renewable energy system, the retrofitting of an existing renewable energy system, or to make energy efficiency improvements; be for a pre-commercial or commercially available and replicable technology; have technical merit, as determined by the Agency; and be located in a State.
-In addition, the project must be located in a rural area if the applicant is a rural small business.
-If the applicant is an agricultural producer, the project may be located in either a rural or non-rural area.
-If the agricultural producer’s facility is in a non-rural area, then the application can only be for renewable energy systems or energy efficiency improvements on integral components of a facility or on components that are directly related to the facility, such as vertically integrated operations, and areare part of and co-located with the agriculture production operation.
-Other eligibility requirements are:
+Under the baseline program, REAP projects must involve the purchase of a renewable energy system (including flexible fuel pumps) or to make energy efficiency improvements including those to existing renewable energy systems.
+Such projects must be for a pre-commercial or commercially available and replicable technology that has technical merit, as determined by the Agency, and demonstrates technical feasibility.
+Eligible hydropower projects are limited to those with a rated power of 30 megawatts or less.

+In addition, the facility for the proposed project must be located in a rural area (see § 4280.103) if the applicant is a rural small business.
+However, if the applicant is an agricultural producer, the project may be located in either a rural or non-rural area.
+If the agricultural producer’s facility is in a non-rural area, then the application can only be for renewable energy systems or energy efficiency improvements on integral components of a facility or on components that are directly related to the facility.
+Such projects must be part of and co-located with the agriculture production operation.

+Under the baseline program, RES or EEI projects are prohibited when used for any residential purposes except for certain RES projects where a second meter or certification is provided to demonstrate that none of the excess power generated by the system is used for residential purposes.

+Lastly, under the baseline program, other project eligibility requirements, which are more closely aligned with the applicant, are:

-the applicant has a place of business in a State
+the applicant must have a place of business in a state;

-sufficient sources of revenue to provide for the operation, management, maintenance, and debt service of the project over the life of the project;
+the applicant must have sufficient sources of revenue to provide for the operation, management, maintenance, and debt service of the project over the life of the project;

-sites must be controlled by the agricultural producer or rural small business for the financing term of any associated Federal loans or loan guarantees;
+the applicant must control the project’s site for the financing term of any associated federal loans or loan guarantees; and

 the applicant must be the owner of the project and control the revenues and expenses of the project, including operation and maintenance.
-A third-party under contract to the owner may be used to control revenues and expenses and manage the operation and/or maintenance of the project; and
+A third-party under contract to the owner may be used to control revenues and expenses and manage the operation and/or maintenance of the project.

-limiting eligible hydropower projectsto those with a rated power of 30 megawatts or less.